Special Collections and University Archives instruction

 We are pleased to support the educational goals of the University of Nevada, Reno instructional faculty.
 On this page you will find information about the spaces we have for class visits, some primary source lesson plan templates, and a form for requesting instruction sessions.
 Please make requests at least two weeks in advance.

-Choose from one of our lesson templates or work with us on a custom experience
+Choose one of our lesson templates or work with us on a custom experience

 Interested in booking an instruction session?